-These rocks, being worn smooth by the perpetual action of the water, and lying upon a steep declivity, composed of loose masses of smaller ones, were displaced at every pressure of the foot, so the masses larger than millstones were easily lanch, down with a single kick, rendering it highly dangerous for more than one person to pass abreast.
+Tremendous rocks.-There works, being worm smooth. by the perpetual action of the water, and lying upon sceep declivity, composed of logse masses of smaller ones, were displaced at every pressure of the foot, so that miskes larger than millstones were easily hunched down with a single kick, rendering it highly dangerous for more than one person by fass abreast.